BHFock/git-cl/docs/tutorial.md

 By default, git cl status shows only the most common status codes (like [M ], [??], [ D], etc.) for clarity.

-To include all Git status codes — including merge conflicts, type changes, or ignored files — use the `--all` flag:
+To include all Git status codes — including merge conflicts and type changes — use the `--all` flag:

 ```
 git cl st --all